Eco-Literate Pedagogy

 Daniel J. Shevock

 I am a music education philosopher.
 My scholarship blends creativity, ecology, and critique.
-I authored the monograph Eco-Literate Music Pedagogy, published by Routledge, and a blog at eco-literate.com where I wrestle with ideas such as sustainability, place, culture, race, gender, and class.
-I serve as part-time faculty at Penn State Altoona and play percussion and piano, and on occasion find my voice.
+I authored the books Eco-Literate Music Pedagogy, and, with Vince Bates, Music Lessons for a Living Planet: Ecomusicology for Young People, both published by Routledge.
+Through my blog at eco-literate.com I wrestle with ideas such as nature, sustainability, place, culture, God, race, gender, class, and beauty.
+I currently teach music at Central Mountain Middle School, in Mill Hall, PA, USA, in rural central Pennsylvania.

 Archives